single-cell-data/TileDB-SOMA/apis/python/examples/ingesting-data-files.md

 ...
 ```

-Note this can take several hours total.
-The benefit of using an optimized storage solution (with
+Note this can take several hours total for multi-gigabyte datasets.
+The benefit of using an
-admittedly non-negligible ingest time) is that all subsequent queries benefit from that optimized
+optimized storage solution (with admittedly non-negligible ingest time) is that all subsequent
-storage.
-In particular, various cross-corpus data queries shown in these examples take just seconds
+queries benefit from that optimized storage.
+In particular, various cross-corpus data queries shown
-or minutes.
+in these examples take just seconds or minutes.

 A key point is **write once, read from multiple tools** -- in particular, using `tiledbsc-py` (this
 package) or [`tiledbsc-r`](https://github.com/TileDB-Inc/tiledbsc) you can read SOMAs in either